HarveyMerton/harveym/_portfolio/05_cs726_robotics_intelligent_systems.md

 ---
-title: "Turtlebot navigating unknown worlds"
+title: "Obstacle avoidance in an unknown world"
 excerpt: "A custom Bug2 obstacle avoidance algorithm for escaping a room using a bumper and lidar."
 header:
-  image: /assets/images/cs726/final_world.png
+  image: /assets/images/cs_726/final_world.png
-  teaser: assets/images/cs726/final_world.png
+  teaser: assets/images/cs_726/final_world.png
 sidebar:
   - title: "Summary"
     text: "A custom Bug2 obstacle avoidance algorithm for escaping a room using a bumper and lidar."